Green-Software-Foundation/if/specs/impact-model-plugin.md

 #### Responsibilities

-* Checked that the passed in measurements have all the required fields for this model.
+* Checked that the passed in observations have all the required fields for this model.
-* Performs what validations it can that the provided measurements is not malformed.
+* Performs what validations it can that the provided observations is not malformed.
-* Passes the measurements to the underlying carbon model, executes the model and translates the response to match the emissions data data type.
+* Passes the observations to the underlying carbon model, executes the model and translates the response to match the emissions data data type.

 #### Parameters

 * **measures**
-  * This is an array of measurements.
+  * This is an array of observations.
   * Each model can work with different types of inputs, the spec cannot predict what types of inputs will be used by all models so we need to keep this very open.
   * It's an array since we will (in the future) need to deal with GridEMissions (`I`) and that requires input data in a fine grain to make sure we map to `I` at the same granularity.
 E.g. we might want to output carbon per hour, but the input energy data is in 5min increments so we can make to the grid emissions in the same 5 min increments.